Honda Super Cub: Super Cub line

 The first Super Cub variation was the C102, launched in April 1960.
 The C102 had electric start in addition to kick starting, and battery and coil ignition instead of magneto, but was otherwise the same as the C100.

 The enlarged 86.7 cc OHV engine of the 1963 C200 was used on the 1965 CM90 step-through.
 New in 1965 was a 63 cc engine with a chain-driven overhead camshaft (OHC).
-This was used in two new models: the C65, a step-through with 5.5 bhp, and the S65, with a pressed steel sports frame and 6.2 bhp @ 10,000 rpm.
+This was used in two new models: the C65, a step-through with 5.5 bhp, and the S65, with a pressed steel sports frame and 6.2 bhp at 10,000 rpm.

 In 1966 the C50 appeared and remained in production through the mid 80s, becoming one of the most widespread and familiar versions of the Super Cub.
 Honda replaced the C100's 40 × 39 mm 50 cc OHV engine with the 39 × 41.4 mm OHC alloy head and iron cylinder engine from the CS50 and C65, which increased power from 4.5 to 4.8 bhp.
 Similarly the CM90 was replaced in 1966 with the 89.5 cc 7.5 bhp OHC CM91, which a year later on 1967, got restyled forks and headlamp like the C50, to become the familiar C90.
 Though the basic design of Cub remained unchanged, new styling and improvements included enclosed front forks.
 The C100 stayed in production alongside the newer versions one more year, until 1967.
 After 1980 the USA C70 was called the C70 Passport.

 Because some countries offered age restriction and tax advantages for mopeds, Honda also introduced the C310S, a moped version of the Super Cub complete with bicycle pedals.
 The C310S fuel tank was relocated from beneath the seat to a more conventional placement at the top of the leg shield.
 This iteration is now somewhat rare, having been marketed primarily in the Benelux countries.

 In 1982, for most markets, Honda fitted a new capacitor discharge ignition (CDI) system to replace the earlier contact points ignition, thereby helping to meet emission standards in markets such as the US.
 At the same time the electrical system was changed from 6 volt to 12 volts.

 In 1984, Honda released restyled versions of the Cubs on some markets, with square lamps and plastic-covered handlebars and rear mudguard,also the c50 gearbox was changed to a fully automatic 3 speed with added parking brake.

 On the domestic Japanese market the square style was optional, but in some places such as the UK they replaced imports of the traditionally styled round lamp Cub.